top of page

 Monitor and Manage Your Storage Space

-Many businesses assume their backups are working—until they discover they’ve run out of space and backups have failed silently.
+Many businesses assume their backups are working, only to discover they have run out of space and backups have failed without notice.

 To stay ahead of storage issues: